 The accounting provisions relating to transfers under Article 6 in the Paris Agreement call for the avoidance of double counting when used for NDCs.
-If transfers are used towards targets outside of NDCs, but are not recognized by states in their accounting for NDCs, then overall emissions increase while two entities claim to reach their climate goals.
-This is particularly pertinent for the newly agreed CORSIA, where participants could be using offset credits towards the ICAO goals while they may have already been used against Paris goals.
+However, the CORSIA has created the situation where a market outside of NDCs plans to transfer UNFCCC units for use towards its climate target.
+If transfers are used towards targets outside of NDCs, but are not recognized by states through adjusting their national inventories for NDCs, then overall emissions increase while two entities claim to reach their climate goals.